learn-co-students/node-install-lab-g-416/README.md

 ## Introduction

 So you pumped up about Node?
 Me too.
-But before we can go any further, we need to install in on our system.
+But before we can go any further, we need to install it on our system.

 ## Instructions

 1. Install Node.js v5.1.0 with one of the methods listed below
-2. Install npm v3.3.12 — typically comes with Node.js
+2. Install npm v2.14.15 (typically comes with Node.js so you rarely if ever need to install it separately)
-3. Check versions 5.1.0 and 3.3.12 for Node and npm respectively
+3. Check versions 5.1.0 and 2.14.15 for Node and npm respectively

 ### One-Click Installers

 Firstly, let's go to the <http://nodejs.org> and download a one-click installer for your Operation System.
 Choose version 5.1.0.
+The differences between stable and long-term support (LTS) is that LTS is for enterprises.

 Don't choose binaries or source code unless you know what to do with them or your OS is not present (i.e., not Windows or Mac).
-The installers come with Node Package Manager (NPM) — important tool for dependencies manages.
+The installers come with Node Package Manager (npm or NPM) — important tool for dependencies manages.

 If there's no installer for your OS, you can get source code and compile it yourself.